CELMA-project/bout_runners/docs/source/examples/bundle.rst

 Creating a bundle
 *****************

-FIXME: Make the bundle class first
+Documentation will appear once the bundle class is implemented